 I often recommend to clients who are pregnant to avoid chocolate.
 When growing a beautiful new life in one’s body, what one consumes affects the child’s development – and our goal is to create a healthy, nourishing environment for the baby to grow.
 To see more recommendations for pregnant mamas, see my Ultimate Guide For Expecting Mothers.

-If you are looking for a mouth-water treat to share that will also nourish the brain and body, keep reading!
+If you are looking for mouth-watering treats to share that will also nourish the brain and body, keep reading!

 CHOCOLATE ON OUR ENERGY LEVEL